outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 3. [Kernel parameter](https://wiki.archlinux.org/index.php/Kernel_parameters)

    *resume* is used to *suspend to disk*. *root* is optional as long as *grub-mkconfig* is used to generate the boot menu.
-4. *mkinitpico* by default, doe not support GnuPG-1.0 hook.
+4. *mkinitpico* by default, doe not support *gpg* hook.
 Therefore, we cannot use a gpg-procted key file unless [mkinitcpio-gnupg](https://aur.archlinux.org/packages/mkinitcpio-gnupg/) is adopted.
+However, using a gpg-protected key file does not add security level compared to [passphrase](#luks) as the protected key file is also protected by passphrase.

 Once the configured, we can install the bootloader to ESP partition: